International Overdose Awareness Day

 How RCA Treats Addiction for a Lifetime of Recovery

 At Recovery Centers of America, we have witnessed the ravages of the opioid epidemic on individuals, families and communities firsthand, and we know the pain of addiction inside and out.
 To counteract their devastating effects, we have assembled an array of proven clinical programs and support services to do everything within our power to combat the crisis.
 We offer:

 - Medically monitored detox treatment to ease the physical and psychological symptoms of withdrawal, and get you through it as safely and comfortably as possible.

 - Inpatient treatment to provide you with effective therapeutic techniques, while you restore and rebuild yourself for a lifetime of recovery.

 - Outpatient treatment, both in-person and virtual, to continue your recovery through weekly individual, group and family therapy as you go about your life.

-- Medication-assisted treatment (MAT) to help reduce cravings and prevent relapse, while you attend to your long-term recovery.
+- Medication for addiction treatment (MAT) to help reduce cravings and prevent relapse, while you attend to your long-term recovery.